 When someone close to you has a mental illness, it’s hard to know what to say – and no matter how good your intentions, some suggestions or comments can do more harm than good.
-Here are ten things that are best left unsaid, and the reasons why.
+Here are ten things we think are best left unsaid, and the reasons why.

-OK, so mental illnesses are technically “in your head”, meaning that they’re caused by complex factors such as brain chemistry.
-But they are by no means imaginary or something anyone would choose to have – which is why this comment is so hurtful.
+OK, so mental illnesses are technically “in your head”, meaning they’re caused by a set of complex factors such as brain chemistry.
+But they are by no means imaginary which is why this comment is so hurtful.

 Not only does this attitude trivialise the emotional symptoms of a mental illness, it ignores the many physical symptoms that mental illnesses can cause, such as tiredness, a churning gut, muscle pains, disturbed sleep, and weight loss or gain.

-This is the kind of well-meaning comment that many of us have made at some point when you’re desperately clutching at straws trying to think of a way to help.
-The fact is, though, herbal tea (or other magic wand solutions) just don’t cut it when you’re experiencing a mental illness.
+This is the kind of well-meaning comment that many of us have made at some point when you’re trying to think of a way to help.
+But the fact is, herbal tea (or other magic wand solutions) just don’t cut it when you’re experiencing a mental illness.

 Often people will say “Everyone gets depressed, I was depressed for a few days last year.”